DependableSystemsLab/OneOS/README.md

 Of course, the Docker network you spawn would be running locally and so would all containers, but this should give you an idea of how OneOS would be deployed over the network, assuming each container runs on a separate machine.

 Once the network is running, you can open the OneOS Web Desktop at `//localhost:300N` where `N` is the index of the Runtime hosting the Web Desktop. (*The Web Desktop is meant to be served at a fixed ip:port, but the current implementation does not serve it this way.
-The user has to identify the correct ip:port manually*)
+The user has to identify the correct ip:port manually for now*)

 ### Installation

 If you choose to install OneOS yourself, there are 2 places to get the code:

-1. [From NPM](#from-npm): `npm install -g oneos`
+1. [From NPM](#install-from-npm): `npm install -g oneos`
-2. [From Github](#from-github): `git clone && npm install -g`
+2. [From Github](#install-from-github): `git clone` then `npm install -g`

 #### Dependencies

 * **MongoDB** - OneOS currently uses MongoDB as the storage backend.
-If you want to [install OneOS through NPM](#from-npm) or [by downloading this repository](#from-github), you will need to have access to a MongoDB server.
+If you want to [install OneOS through NPM](#install-from-npm) or [by downloading this repository](#install-from-github), you will need to have access to a MongoDB server.
 (If you want to [get the OneOS Docker image](#oneos-docker-image), MongoDB is included in it and you don't need to install it separately.)

-#### from NPM
+#### Install from NPM

 If you use NodeJS, then you can install OneOS via NPM: